Graduation cap decoration ideas to help you stand out in a crowd

 We love all these ideas our creative team dreamed up:

-- This card is perfect to just place on top and string your tassel through.
+- Find a cute graduation card that’s perfect to just place on top and string your tassel through.

 - This gift wrap is so cute with its funky stars!
 Just add some pink pompoms around the border.